colehaus/colex/content/posts/moral-imperative-mortal-peril-maximizing/main.md

 2. I'm not a wholly credulous adherent of the [great man theory](https://en.wikipedia.org/wiki/Great_man_theory) of history.
 The implied blame for the names listed in [The world as we imagine it](#the-world-as-we-imagine-it) should surely be spread across many more actors.

 3. The arguments presented for [Maximize or be maximized](#maximize-or-be-maximized) are far from conclusive.
 I am not myself convinced the claim is correct.
+(Edit: It turns out this argument that maximizers win in the end goes by the name "the singleton hypothesis" [@bostrom2006singleton].)
 Even if it's not, I think the moral imperative to maximize can be made (under certain ethical views) in terms of opportunity cost.
-Opportunity cost just doesn't stir the heart in the same way that averting catastrophe does.

 ::::